jmservera/durable-function-decimal-serialization/README.md

 ## Other workarounds

-You can enforce the converter generally for all functions by adding the following to your `Startup.cs`:
+You can enforce the converter generally for all functions by adding the following to your `Program.cs` after the `ConfigureFunctionsWorkerDefaults` call:

 ```csharp
 .ConfigureServices((hostBuilderContext,services) =>